-NOTE: The total area represents the productive forest area that is "stocked" and excludes the areas harvested, but not yet planted or stocked.
+The target is met.
+The total area represents the productive forest area that is "stocked" and excludes the areas harvested, but not yet planted or stocked.

-WFP conducts reforestation activities consistent with legal requirements and approved stocking standards.
+LKSM conducts reforestation activities consistent with legal requirements and approved stocking standards.
 The stocking standards specify the ecologically and commercially suitable species permitted for each ecosystem type and site series.
 Regeneration and free growing milestones ensure cutblocks are regenerated in accordance with approved stocking standards.

 A species shift will occur through time due to extreme elk pressure.
-Elk target in order of preference: Western Redcedar, Cypress, Douglas-Fir, Hemlock, Balsam, Spruce, Pine, and Alder.
+Elk target in order of preference: western redcedar, cypress, douglas fir, hemlock, balsam, spruce, pine, and alder.
 The species composition will become skewed to less palatable species due to differences in survival and planting prescriptions that aim for good stocking to meet legal requirements.

-To reduce the impact, Mid Island plants high components of Cedar and Cypress in heli blocks where very high slash levels discourage elk use.
+To reduce the impact, Mid Island plants high components of cedar and cypress in heli blocks where very high slash levels discourage elk use.
 Historically Mid Island has also used cages and other variations of tree shelters for approximately 10ha/year in low elevation, easy access areas to provide future supply to First Nations.
 In moderate elk hazard areas, we obstacle plant a well distributed 10% of Cw/Yc in most blocks.